 - Never give anyone the PINs for your bank or credit cards.
 No reputable company will ever ask for this information.

-- Install antivirus soft wear on your computer
+- Install antivirus software on your computer

 - Be vigilant for poor grammar or spelling, particularly if the correspondence claims to be from a bank or a well-known retailer.